Malberts20/School_District_Analysis/README.md

 Use bulleted lists and images to address the following:

-How is the school summary affected?
-How does replacing the scores affect Thomas HS performance relative to the other schools?
-How does replacing the scores affect the following:
   Math and Reading scores by grade
   Scores by School Spending
   Scores by School Size